rschristian/preact-github-calendar/README.md

 Changes the font size of the month and days of the week labels.
 Takes any number.

+### showTooltip
+Type: `boolean`<br/>
+Default: `true`

+Show a tooltip when hovering over calendar elements.
+Shows the number of contributions and the date for the element.

 ### showWeekdaysLabels
 Type: `boolean`<br/>
 Default: `false`